ponywolf/ponytiled/README.md

 - [x] Supports object x/y flipping and re-centering of anchorX/anchorY for Corona
 - [x] Particle plugin
 - [x] Rectangle shape with fillColor and strokeColor support
+- [x] Polygon import with physics support for edge chains

 Watch an in depth video on how to get started...